-“Yes.
-John’s been trying to talk Eric into telling his folks, and he’s convinced they already know.
-He and has some rather convincing examples showing that’s true.
-So he, Adam, and I talked Eric into telling them when he gets home on Sunday.
-And we convinced him that John shouldn’t be there.”
+“Yes. he’s been trying to talk Eric into telling his folks, and he’s convinced they already know.
+He has some rather convincing examples showing that’s probably true.
+So he, Adam, and I talked Eric into telling them when he gets home on Sunday, and we convinced him that John shouldn’t be there when he does.”

 “Do John’s folks know he’s gay and they’re boyfriends?”

 “Yes, they do.
 And they are supportive and like Eric a lot.

 “It was funny when Brian got here they were laughing about there being more Asians than non-Asians in the quote-unquote ‘extended’ family now.
 Of course, Eric is half Chinese and half whatever I am.
 So it’s two-and-a-half of each if you include me, and three-and-a-half if you include Adam.”

 Jared chuckled.
 “That’s funny.
 I take it that the boys are all getting along?”